Heaven in Christianity: Description

 by his death and Resurrection, Jesus Christ has 'opened' heaven to us.
 The life of the blessed consists in the full and perfect possession of the fruits of the redemption accomplished by Christ...
 Heaven is the blessed community of all who are perfectly incorporated into Christ.

 The "fruits of the redemption" is eternal life, i.e., freedom from and immunity to all evil (temptation, sin, error, inconvenience, boredom, ignorance, weakness, lack of something (basic needs, beauty, etc.), corruption, misfortune, unfulfillment, sorrow, condemnation, fear, dishonor, hostility, imperfection, suffering, and death), and possession of all good things, via the beatific vision.
 The Virgin Mary is "the most excellent fruit of the redemption" because of her Immaculate Conception, since she was redeemed at the moment of conception.
-Mary is also "the eschatological image of the church", meaning she represents the church in heaven and at the resurrection on Judgment Day, because of her assumption into heaven, whereby she enjoys heaven with her resurrected body.
+Mary is also "the eschatological image of the church", meaning she represents the church in heaven and at the resurrection on Judgement Day, because of her assumption into heaven, whereby she enjoys heaven with her resurrected body.